18degrees/kana-transcription/docs/en/explanation.md

 |ん/ン (n)|

 Japanese has more than 46 syllables.
 Some of the missing ones are indicated in writing by adding special characters to the basic symbols: _nigori ゛_ or _hannigori ゜_.

+Extended kana are used to convey sounds that have no counterparts in Japanese.
+These kana, for example, can convey syllables with two consonants in a row.

 #### Hiragana